 Amenities: Artistic renovation.
 Caribbean cookhouse style equipped kitchen, private dipping pool and deck (optional heat), BBQ grill, ductless central a/c, washer / dryer, 32-inch flat-screen TV’s in master bedroom, small TV in bunk bedroom.
 Linens and towels provided.

-Activities: Heart of Key West's designated Historic Seaport District.
+Activities: Heart of Key West's Historic Seaport District.
 Walk the famous Harbor Walk and check out the historic schooner ships, go on a sunset sail, day sailing, catch a boat to go diving on the reef, go sport fishing.
 Enjoy a fabulous variety of seafood and steak restaurants, the unique waterfront Schooner Wharf Bar; find beautiful boutique clothing and gift stores.
-Close to Simonton St. Beach, at the foot of Simonton St. This is one of most famous areas of Key West.
+Close to Simonton St. Beach, at the foot of Simonton St. This is one of most popular areas of Key West.
+Only one block from the celebrated Sarabeth's Restaurant.
 Famous Duval Street is just 3 streets away (remember it takes 3 to 4 Key West streets to equal the distance of a typical city block).Walk to all old town features, including museums, theaters, night life.
 Walk to Mallory Square Sunset Celebration in 5 to 10 minutes

 Restrictions: Smoke Free House.